Christian Social Union in Bavaria

 At the federal level, the CSU forms a common faction in the Bundestag with the CDU which is frequently referred to as the Union Faction (die Unionsfraktion) or simply CDU/CSU.
-The CSU has 45 seats in the Bundestag since the 2021 federal election, making it currently the second smallest of the seven parties represented.
-The CSU is a member of the European People's Party and the International Democrat Union.
+The CSU has had 44 seats in the Bundestag since the 2025 federal election, making it currently the sixth largest of the seven parties represented and the largest parliamentary faction as part of CDU/CSU with 208 seats.
+The CSU is a member of the European People's Party and the International Democracy Union.

 Party leader Markus Söder serves as Minister-President of Bavaria, a position that CSU representatives have held from 1946 to 1954 and again since 1957.
+From 1962 to 2008 and from 2013 to 2018, the CSU had the absolute majority in the Bavarian Landtag.